 Founded by Steve Moynihan in 1979, HMY Yachts has expanded into one of the largest, most diverse, yacht sales organizations in the country.
 We have the team and expertise that assures you the finest experience possible, whether purchasing or selling a yacht.
-For 36 years, HMY Yachts has delivered results; let us do the same for you today.
+HMY consistently delivers the results our customers have come to expect.

-32nd Annual Palm Beach International Boat Show
+HMY and the Palm Beach International Boat Show Have Grown Together

-If you consider yourself to be a saltwater sportsman like we do here at HMY Yacht Sales, chances are you too are excitedly counting down the days until the start of the 2016 Florida spiny lobster mini season.
-In just a few days, people and boats will be out in droves hunting coastal waters for their limit of Florida spiny lobster.
-Every July, the last consecutive Wednesday and Thursday of the month are dubbed Florida's lobster "mini season" and this year, the two-day event, also known as "sport season", takes place on Wednesday, July 27 and Thursday, July 28.
+If you consider yourself to be a saltwater sportsman like we do here at HMY Yacht Sales, chances are you too are excitedly counting down the days until the start of the 2018 Florida spiny lobster mini season.
+In just a few days, divers and boats will be out in droves hunting coastal waters for their limit of Florida spiny lobster.
+Every July, the last consecutive Wednesday and Thursday of the month are dubbed Florida's lobster "mini season" and this year, the two-day event, also known as "sport season", takes place on Wednesday, July 25 and Thursday, July 26.
 This mini run precedes the regular spiny lobster season which is an 8 month period of time extending from August 6 to March 31, annually.
 According to the Florida Fish and Wildlife Commission, the typical recreational harvest is 1.5 to 2 million pounds between the start of the two-day sport season and Labor Day.

 Per person, per day your bag limit will be six lobsters in Monroe County and Biscayne National Park.
 Your lobster bag limit will be 12 per person, per day for the rest of Florida.
 Remember, limits are only for properly licensed individuals so make sure you are a legitimate lobsterer and get your lobster license here.
 When it comes to measuring a Florida spiny lobster there are several elements to keep in mind.
 Each lobster harvester must have a gauge made for measuring lobster while harvesting in the water.
 All lobster must be measured in the water and released unharmed if undersized.
 The lobster carapace must be greater than three inches and all recreationally harvested lobster must remain in whole condition while at sea.
 Their tales can only be separated on land.
 When the tail is separated from the body, it must be greater than 5 and a half inches.

 Once you've gotten the bug out of the hole, place your net behind it.
 When you get to this point, you have two options.
 The first and best option to try and trap the lobster between the ground and your net.
 However, sometimes this isn't possible.
 This is where preying on the lobsters natural instincts come into the picture.
 If you simply tap it on the forehead, it will cause the lobster to shoot back into your net.
 The trick is, you need to then quickly swoop the end of the net around so that the lobster is trapped in the net.
 Allowing it to continue to shoot backwards without closing the net, will usually result in it flipping right back out of your net.
 No matter how hard you try to get the net closed, you will likely lose a few lobsters here and there so don't get discouraged.
-Have fun this year and we hope you limit out both days!
+Have fun this year and stay safe out there - we hope you limit out both days!

-To better prepare for the 2016 mini season, watch the video below for additional tips.
+To better prepare for the 2018 mini season, watch the video below for additional tips.
 Courtesy of the Miami Herald.